syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Animation.md

 ## Modifying timing of animation effect

-Presentation library allows to edit the animation timing in existing presentations.
+Presentation library allows you to edit the animation timing in the existing presentations.
 The following example demonstrates how to modify an existing animation timing applied to a shape.

 {% tabs %}